4 min read

 • Relax the body, especially the jaw and tongue.

-• Afterward, relax the body for a minute or so.
+• Afterwards, relax the body for a minute or so.

 Ujjayi breath should feel balancing and calming.
-Try to breathe through the mouth first, then slowly shift to the nose.
-Sometimes it’s easier to think of it as constricting the glottis (i.e. vocal cords).
+Try to breathe through the mouth first, like when attempting to fog up a window, then slowly shift to the nose.
+Sometimes, it’s easier to think of it as constricting the glottis (i.e. vocal cords).

 Precautions of The Ocean Breath

 There are no known risks associated with Ujjayi Breathing.
-As this technique is often used at the beginning of a hatha yoga practice, there is also no need to perform it to the exhaustion of any muscle.
+As this technique is often used at the beginning of the Hatha yogapractice, there is also no need to perform it to the exhaustion of any muscle before going into the yoga postures.

-If a practitioner’s lung capacity, breathing proficiency, or any other aspect of their cardiopulmonary function isn’t how it should be, Ujjayi Breathing should be performed with care and attention.
+If a practitioner’s lung capacity, breathing proficiency, or any other aspect of their cardiopulmonary function isn’t functioning optimally, Ujjayi Breathing should be performed with special care and attention.

 Is Ujjayi Pranayama harmful?

-No, Ujjayi Pranayama is not harmful.
+No, Ujjayi Pranayama breathing exercises are not harmful.
 It is a gentle form of yoga breathing exercise that can improve respiratory system health and bring clarity and balance to the mind and body.
 When done correctly, it is a safe practice that can be enjoyed by beginners and experts alike.

 Is Ujjayi diaphragmatic breathing?